 The Patient Inquiry dialog will appear.
 The Patient Inquiry dialog includes additional information such as the patient's mailing address, telephone numbers (including the patient's home, work, and cell phone numbers), admission information, and other relevant data, such as provider information and primary and secondary next of kin entries.
+If the patient is assigned to a mental health treatment coordinator (MHTC), the provider's name, position and phone numbers will display as well.
 While in the detailed display, you can select a new patient, print the detailed display, or close the detailed display.